futileskills/ML256/README.md

   * add a better background

-  Procceed to tell jeff "fuck you" every day he is in NZ. (https://github.com/omegix)
+  Procceed to tell jeff "fuck you" every day he is in NZ. (omegix)